efloden/react-redux-pokeapi/README.md

-# React Redux workshop with PokeAPI
+# React Redux workshop with PokéAPI

-This workshop uses the [PokeAPI](https://pokeapi.co/) to create an example React/Redux application.
+This workshop uses the [PokéAPI](https://pokeapi.co/) to create an example React/Redux application.

 ## Prerequisites
 - HTML/CSS